 MLB and the MLBPA also announced that players found guilty of using a PED will be suspended for a longer period of time.

 A player’s first positive test will result in an 80 game suspension, increased from 50 games under the old policy.
 A second violation results in a season-long 162 game suspension, up from 100 games previously.
 A third violation’s discipline will stay the same as the previous policy, a lifetime ban from MLB, according to ESPN.

 It was also announced that both random blood and urine testing will take place more often under the new policy.
-In-season urine testing will rise from 1,400 to 3,200 times overall, with each player tested a minimum of two times during the season.
-Offseason testing will also increase from 250 to 350 overall tests.
+In-season urine testing will rise from 1,400 to 3,200 overall, each player will have to be tested a minimum of two times during the season.
+Offseason testing will also increase from 250 to 350 overall tests, ESPN reports.

-There will also be 400 random blood tests for use of human growth hormone in spring training with at least one mandatory test for each player.
+ESPN also reports that there will be 400 random blood tests to test for use of human growth hormone in spring training with at least one mandatory test for each player.

-These new drug policies make it clear that the MLB and Players's Association are trying hard to make this sport clean.
+These new drug policies make it clear that Major League Baseball and the players’s association are trying hard to make this sport a clean sport again.